courselabs/kubernetes/labs/deployments/README.md

 And if you need to run commands in the Pod, you can use exec at the Deployment level:

 ```
+# this will fail
 kubectl exec deploy/whoami -- hostname
 ```

-> Still no shell in this container image :)
+> There's no shell in this container image :)

 The Pod spec in the Deployment template applies a label.